1. Introduction

 2.10 Accidents

 The British School of Amsterdam has First Aid trained staff in each section of the School, including staff who are trained in the use of the AED defibrillator, the training for which is renewed annually.
+From September 2024 a programme will be introduced to ensure that all contracted staff undertake first aid training and renew this on a regular cycle.
 If a child sustains an injury or is affected by an accident/incident whilst at school, parents/carers are notified as soon as possible.
 The School makes every effort to maintain emergency contact details for each child.
 Head injuries, however minor, are always reported to parents as soon as possible. (see also First Aid Policy)

 2.11 Physical and Medical Concerns

 A system for recording and monitoring pupils with serious physical or medical concerns is in operation.
-When the child starts at the School, or after a need emerges, a Care Plan is drawn up with their parents.
+When the child starts at the School, or after a need emerges, a Care Plan is drawn up by the school nurse with their parents.
 Copies of this are circulated to all staff who come into contact with the child, and are posted in the School offices and staff work rooms.

 2.12 Risk Assessment and School Trips